efemberg11/GeoModel_rmakhman/documentation/docs/start/install.md

-# Install the GeoModel Libraries
+# Install the GeoModel Libraries and Tools

 In this section, instructions on how to **install** the GeoModel libraries on different platforms are given.
 The instructions are aimed at **end users**.
 A relevant package manager will be used for each of the **supported platforms**, and the commands will install **stable**, **pre-compiled** versions of the libraries.